PHSRC Workshops & Health Science Information Sessions

 MEDICAL SCHOOL (MD)

-Zoom links found on their website.
+Registration links are found on their website.

 For additional information, look here for information on the medical school admissions process at UMN Medical School.
-If you are considering applying for medical school, try the Planning for Medical School online workshop, a resource tool to give you the information you seek about medical school, an opportunity to build your next steps in the planning process, and a way to request an appointment with an HCC counselor.
+If you are considering applying for medical school, try the Planning for Medical School online workshop, a resource tool to give you the information you seek about medical school, an opportunity to build your next steps in the planning process, and a way to request an appointment with an PHSRC career counselor.

 The University of Minnesota School of Nursing offers the Bachelor of Science in Nursing (BSN) Program.
 The program is located both in the Twin Cities and Rochester.